 Microbicide Trials Network (MTN): Funded by the US National Institutes of Health, MTN is a worldwide collaborative clinical trials network focused on preventing the sexual transmission of HIV.
 Given the dapivirine ring’s promise as a microbicide, MTN has partnered with IPM to advance the dapivirine ring licensure program and conduct the ASPIRE study.
 MTN will provide a list of its research centre sites when the study launches later this year.

 Research center partners: IPM partners with local research centers in Africa to conduct clinical studies.
-The following research centers are enrolling now for The Ring Study with an additional site expected to initiate in Rwanda soon:
+The following research centers are now participating in The Ring Study:

 - Madibeng Centre for Research, Brits, North-West, South Africa